 CVE-2016-9147: An error handling a query response containing inconsistent DNSSEC information could cause an assertion failure

 This vulnerability occurs during the processing of an answer packet received in response to a query.
-As a result, recursive servers are at the greatest risk; authoritative servers are at risk only to the extent that they perform a limited set of queries (for example, in order to do zone service - see https://kb.isc.org/article/AA-00914/55/Why-does-my-authoritative-only-nameserver-try-to-query-the-root-nameservers.html).
+As a result, recursive servers are at the greatest risk; authoritative servers are at risk only to the extent that they perform a limited set of queries (for example, in order to do zone service - see Why does my authoritative-only nameserver try to query the root nameservers?).
 There are several variations of malformed query response that can cause an assertion failure, some of which will trigger a failure on recursive servers that are not DNSSEC-validating.

 Successful exploitation of this vulnerability will cause named to encounter an assertion failure and stop executing, resulting in denial of service to clients.

 CVSS Vector: CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H

 For more information on the Common Vulnerability Scoring System and to obtain your specific environmental score please visit: https://www.first.org/cvss/calculator/3.0#CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H.

 Workarounds: None known.